 Offer kids pudding, flavoured yoghurt or smooth baby food to finger paint with washed hands on a clean table or tray.

-They can taste the “paints” as they work and talk about the flavours they experience.
+They can taste the ‘paints’ while they work and discuss the flavours they experience.

 4. Tasting Party